T2703/to-do-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Still in a W.I.P.

+Also to run the backend server use npm run dev.

 ## Available Scripts

 In the project directory, you can run: